MichaelCurrin/python-twitter-guide/docs/models.md

 - `_json`
     - `dict`
     - Return the object as a dictionary.
-Note this is very long and has nested values which could be looked up easier using one of the attributes on the tweet object.
-However, this is JSON attribute is useful if you want to convert to tweet to a string then write it out to a text file such as CSV or JSON.
+Note this is very long and has nested values which could be looked up easier using one of the attributes on the Python tweet object.
+However, this is JSON attribute is useful if you want to convert an entire tweet to a string then write it out to a text file, CSV or JSON file.
+Then you can parse the data later when you read it again.
 - `display_text_range`
 - `geo`
 - `in_reply_to_screen_name`